jeremyevans/fixture_dependencies/README.md

 ## Known issues

-Currently, the plugin only supports YAML fixtures, but other types of fixtures would be fairly easy to add (send me a patch if you add support for another fixture type).
+Currently, the plugin only supports YAML fixtures, but other types of fixtures would be fairly easy to add.

 The plugin is significantly slower than the default testing method, because it loads all fixtures inside of a transaction (one per test method), where Rails